Online Therapist in Illinois for Anxiety, Trauma & Life Transitions

 What therapy with me feels like

-Clients often describe our sessions as a space where they can finally exhale.
-It feels like a thoughtful, relational conversation rather than a cold interview.
+Clients often describe our sessions as a space where they can finally exhale; it’s a thoughtful, relational conversation designed to help you find safety in your own skin.

-We listen to your body: We don't just "talk about" problems; we look at how stress and trauma show up physically so you can find real calm.
+Somatic & Nervous System Focus: We don't just "talk about" problems; we look at how stress shows up physically so you can find genuine calm.

 Feel calmer and more "at home" in your own body.